The ultimate dumpling guide to Melbourne

 HuTong Dumpling Bar

 HuTong Dumpling Bar in Market Lane is beloved by all serious dumpling devotees.
 Come here for the signature soup-filled xiao long bao or zippy chilli wontons.
-Be hypnotised by the deft hands of the chef as they whip up delicate dumplings behind glass.
+Be hypnotised by the clever hands of the chefs as they whip up delicate dumplings behind glass.
+Accompany your dumpling feast with side dishes like side dishes like clay pot eggplant or string beans with minced pork and chilli sauce.

 Yulongfu